boazbk/tcs/lec_06_loops.md

 Y[0] = s
 ```

-In this chapter we will show how we can extend the   NAND programming language so that it can capture these kinds of  constructs.
+In this chapter we will show how we can extend the   NAND-CIRC programming language so that it can capture these kinds of  constructs.
 We will see two ways to do so:

-* The _NAND++ Programming language_ extends   NAND  with the notion of _loops_ and _arrays_ to allow a finite program that can compute a function with arbitrarily long inputs.
+* The _NAND-TM Programming language_ extends   NAND  with the notion of _loops_ and _arrays_ to allow a finite program that can compute a function with arbitrarily long inputs.

 * _Turing machines_ are the classical way to give a finite description of an algorithm for arbitrarily long inputs.